pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/IFrameDialog.md

 import { IFrameDialog } from "@pnp/spfx-controls-react/lib/IFrameDialog";
 ```

-- Use the `IFrameDialog` control in your code as follows:
+- Use the `IFrameDialog` control in your code as follows (`this._onIframeLoaded` and `this._onDialogDismiss` are methods that should be implemented if you want to execute some actions when the iframe content is loaded and dialog should be closed respectively):

 ```TypeScript
 <IFrameDialog